rosal3svictor/TypeScript/README.md

 # What is TypeScript?

-TypeScript is a free and open-source, strict syntactical superset of JavaScript programming language developed and maintained by Microsoft.
+TypeScript is a **_free and open-source_** programming language developed and maintained by Microsoft.
+It is also a **_strict syntactical superset_** of JavaScript which allows developes to work the type system is provides.

 # Why do we care about types?